jprjr/multistreamer-installer/README.md

 * `multistreamer -e prod run`

-Basically, the `-l /opt/openresty-rtmp/luajit/bin/luajit` part of the command isn't needed if you just type `multistreamer` instead of `./bin/multistreamer`, `htpasswd-auth-server` instead of `./bin/htpasswd-auth-server`
+Basically, the `-l /opt/openresty-rtmp/luajit/bin/luajit` part of the command isn't needed if you just type `multistreamer` instead of `./bin/multistreamer`, `postgres-auth-server` instead of `./bin/postgres-auth-server`

-Once you've finished setting up htpasswd-auth, multistreamer, etc manually and you're sure everything is to your liking, enable and start the services:
+Once you've finished setting up postgres-auth, multistreamer, etc manually and you're sure everything is to your liking, enable and start the services:

 ```
-systemctl enable sockexec.service htpasswd-auth-server.service multistreamer.service
+systemctl enable sockexec.service postgres-auth-server.service multistreamer.service
-systemctl start sockexec.service htpasswd-auth-server.service multistreamer.service
+systemctl start sockexec.service postgres-auth-server.service multistreamer.service
 ```

-## Stesp to take if you run `./setup`
+## Stesp to take if you run `./setup <domain>`

 Nothing, you'll have Let's Encrypt certificates installed, your first user created, etc.

+Your multistreamer installation will be available at https://<domain>, and you'll be able to add/remove users, change passwords, etc at https://<domain>/users

-Be sure to check out the above notes about wher Multistreamer, sockexec, and htpasswd-auth-server are installed.
+Be sure to check out the above notes about where Multistreamer, sockexec, and postgres-auth-server are installed.

 Dehydrated is installed at /opt/dehydrated, and its config, certs, keys etc are at `/etc/dehydrated`.